 Lower Price Per Carat

 Radiant diamonds have a lower price per carat compared to other cuts.

 When manufacturers are cutting radiant diamonds, they use most of the original rough diamond.

 To create other cuts such as round brilliant cuts, much of the rough diamond is thrown away.
 They have to charge more for those cuts to compensate.

 There’s also lower demand for radiant cuts, which reduces the cost.

 For a one-carat radiant cut with a G color grade and VS2 clarity, you can expect to pay between $3,500-$5,000.

 As an example, James Allen, an online jewelry retailer, lists diamonds of this quality for an average of $4,056, with a range of $3,610-$4,910.

 For a round cut diamond with those same qualities, the prices are between $5,410-$7,220.
 That’s close to a 50 percent increase for a round cut compared to a radiant cut.

-Because radiant diamonds have a lower cost per carat, you can put that savings toward qualities that are more important to you than cut, such as carat, clarity, or a setting.
+Because they have a lower cost per carat, you can put that savings toward qualities that are more important to you than its shape, such as carat, clarity, or a setting.